Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 Takeaways

 The whole point of using HRV is to capture the body’s response to training or other stressors.
 Both morning and night data can capture similar long-term trends in our physiology (when measured using validated tools, and following best practices).
-However, there are some differences.
+However, there are some important differences.

 Needless to say, there are practical considerations too, in terms of cost and compliance for example, which might motivate picking one method over the other.
-All good as long as we understand what we are doing beyond marketing claims.

 I hope this was informative, and thank you for reading!